georgeri/georgeri.github.io/README.md

 - Deployed the analytics as a WCF based service, to multiple consumers such as GUI, report generators which provided a simplistic, high-level check on how for a client is doing in terms of achieving their wealth management goals.
 - Integrated a third party COM+ library from FinanceLogix for estate and insurance planning analytics to the analytics framework to be consumed as a WCF based web service.

-Tech: C#/.NET, PLINQ, ASP.NET, WCF, WebServices, MS Test; IIS 7, Visual Studio 2010-2012, Team Foundation Server, Windows Server 2008 R2.
+Tech: C#/.NET, PLINQ, ASP.NET, WCF, Web Services, MS Test; IIS 7, Visual Studio 2010-2012, Team Foundation Server, Windows Server 2008 R2.

 #### Wealth Management Tools / External Accounts – Yodlee Integration

 - Designed and developed web service methods to provide client's external account data received from a Yodlee feed so that it is a part of the basic client data used by various wealth management tools and services internal to the organization.
 - Revised the existing entity schema definitions for the new functionality without breaking backward compatibility to allow staggered upgrade of consumer applications to use additional / extended functionalities.
 - Developed multiple jQuery plugins to UI consuming the API to for the additional functionality.
-- Developed using angularJS, multiple views of a questionnaire for entering investor profile and wealth management plan and goals to be used for various analytics for planning and account performance tracking.
+- Developed using AngularJS, multiple views of a questionnaire for entering investor profile and wealth management plan and goals to be used for various analytics for planning and account performance tracking.

-Tech: C#/.NET, ASP.NET, HTML, AngularJS, jQuery, JSON, WCF, WebServices, Merrill  Lynch Data Framework, MS Test; IIS 7, Visual Studio 2010-2012, Team Foundation Server, Windows Server 2008 R2.
+Tech: C#/.NET, ASP.NET, HTML, AngularJS, jQuery, JSON, WCF, Web Services, Merrill  Lynch Data Framework, MS Test; IIS 7, Visual Studio 2010-2012, Team Foundation Server, Windows Server 2008 R2.

 ### SURFACExchange, Greenwich, CT